FullstackAcademy/npm-getting-started/step_1/README.md

 cd task_2/random-names
 npm init -y
 ```
-### Solution
-You can find the solution on branch [1.1.solution](https://github.com/edwin-fsa/npm-getting-started/tree/1.1.solution)

 If done successfully, you should see that a new file named [./task_2/random-names/package.json](./task_2/random-names/package.json)
 ```json
 {